inductivekickback/neRF/README.md

 * Both triggers can be individually overridden
 * Both triggers can be locked out
 * Haptic feedback can be initiated for a specified amount of time

+The blaster's safety mechanisms still function normally.
+Attemping to fire when either of these conditions is present will result in a safety fault:
+* The jam door is open
+* The drum is removed

+If a safety fault occurs then the LED will blink red for 30 seconds before the blaster turns off.
+Rectifying the fault condition and pressing the triggers will reset it.

+Although the blaster's wiring has been changed signficantly, the original switches and triggers remain.
+The plastic housing has had holes drilled into it to mount PCBs (via standoffs) and install the LED.
 ### Building and flashing
 This project is built from the v1.2.0 tag of [nRF Connect SDK](https://www.nordicsemi.com/Software-and-tools/Software/nRF-Connect-SDK).
 The recommended project location is "nrf/samples/bluetooth/neRF".
 ### Building and flashing on nRF52840 dongle